 The symbolism behind the Blue Lotus Flower:

-The Blue Lotus Flower (Nymphaea Caerula) is one of the only Lotus Flowers (along with the White Lotus Flower) to be native to Egypt.
 It is thought that many cultures and religions associate the Blue Lotus Flower with rebirth and enlightenment in a passionate way.

 Buddhist interpretation of the Blue Lotus Flower: